 Since you can only get to the vicinity of Skradinski Buk by public transport, we won’t list here accommodation options further north.

 The two settlements closest to Skradinski Buk are Lozovac and Skradin.
 From Lozovac, you can reach Skradinski Buk by walking ~1.5km or taking the bus shuttle (which operates between April and October).
-To reach Skradinski Buk from Skradin requires a 30 minute boat ride (between April and October) or 4.5km bike ride/walk.
+Reaching Skradinski Buk from Skradin requires a 30-minute boat ride (between April and October) or a 4.5-kilometre bike ride/walk.

 While Lozovac is closer on paper, it has less character than Skradin and is more difficult to get to.
 Only the local bus to/from Šibenik stops in Lozovac – check the timetable here (from Šibenik, to Šibenik).
 If you don’t mind the trouble, accommodation options in Lozovac closest to the falls include:

 Lozovac lacks a decent size supermarket, so if you want to self-cater here bring your groceries with you.

 If you come by bus from further afield, your best choice is Skradin.
 The small town has lots of charm, a stunning waterfront location and several historic sights.
 We can highly recommend spending a few days here.
 Accommodation options are plentiful too, for example:

 - Mediterranean terrace apartment (with Bikes and SUP); and

 Skradin has several supermarkets, making self-catering even for longer periods very easy.

 How do I best visit Krka National Park (without crowds or a car)?

 If you’ve only got time for a day visit, we recommend visiting outside the peak season (June-September).